-DEMOS (Democratic Efficacy and the Varieties of Populism in Europe) is a research project aiming at better understanding populism.
-Funded by the EU Horizon 2020 Framework Programme, the project is carried out by 15 partner institutions in Europe and involves 10 disciplines.
+DEMOS (Democratic Efficacy and the Varieties of Populism in Europe) is a research and innovation project studying populism and its impacts on democracy.
+Funded by the EU Horizon 2020 Framework Programme, the project is carried out by 15 partner institutions in Europe and involves 10 scientific disciplines.
 DEMOS investigates the phenomenon of populism through the lenses of democratic efficacy.
-The concept combines attitudinal features (political efficacy), political skills, knowledge, and democratic opportunity structures.
-The concept, a novelty, is understood as as a condition of political engagement needed to address the challenges of populism.
+The idea combines attitudinal features (political efficacy), political skills, knowledge, and democratic opportunity structures.
+A novelty, democratic efficacy is understood as a condition of political engagement needed to address the challenges of populism.

-DEMOS addresses its hitherto under-researched aspects at micro-, meso-, and macro-levels: its socio-psychological roots, social actors’ responses to the populist challenge, and populism’s effects on governance.
+Specifically, DEMOS addresses under-researched aspects of populism at micro-, meso-, and macro-levels: its socio-psychological roots, social actors’ responses to the populist challenge, and populism’s effects on governance.
 DEMOS focuses not only on the polity, but equally on citizens’ perspectives: how they are affected by, and how they react to, populism.
 Politically underrepresented groups and those targeted by populist politics are a particular focus.
 Examples include youth, women, and migrants.

 As populism has varying socially embedded manifestations, DEMOS aims at contextualising it through comparative analysis on the variety of populisms across Europe, including their historical, cultural, and socioeconomic roots, manifestations, and impacts.
 DEMOS develops indicators and predictors of populism and elaborates scenarios on the interactions of populism with social actors and institutions both at the national and the EU levels.